-On 1 August 2018, OFAC took action targeting Turkey's Minister of Justice and Minister of Interior, indicating that these Ministers played leading roles in the organisations responsible for the arrest and detention of American pastor Andrew Brunson, and blocked any property, or interest in property, of these Ministers within the United States and generally prohibited U.S. persons from engaging in transactions with them.
+On 1 August 2018, the Office of Foreign Assets Control of the U.S. Department of Treasury ("OFAC") took action targeting Turkey's Minister of Justice and Minister of Interior, indicating that these Ministers played leading roles in the organisations responsible for the arrest and detention of American pastor Andrew Brunson.
 Following such action, Turkey imposed reciprocal sanctions against two American officials.
 On 10 August 2018, the President of the United States stated that he had authorised higher tariffs on steel and aluminium imports from Turkey.
 On 15 August 2018, Turkey retaliated by increased tariffs on certain imports from the United States, such as cars, alcohol and tobacco.
-These actions contributed to a decline in the value of the Turkish Lira, which fell to a record low (exceeding TL 7.2 per U.S. dollar in the week ended 12 August 2018) before strengthening to TL 5.3 per U.S. dollar as of 31 December 2018, including due to the higher than expected interest rate hike (625 basis points) by the Central Bank on 13 September 2018, the fiscal consolidation announced in the New Economic Programme (defined below) of the government, certain measures taken by the BRSA and improving relations between Turkey and the United States following the release of Mr. Brunson on 12 October 2018 and the 2 November 2018 removal of the sanctions imposed upon Turkish ministers and the reciprocal sanctions imposed by Turkey.
-The events prior to the release of Mr. Brunson contributed to the deterioration of the relationship between Turkey and the United States and any future similar events might have an adverse effect on the Turkish economy and/or might impact investors' perception of the risks relating to investments in Turkish issuers, including the Bank.
+These actions contributed to a decline in the value of the Turkish Lira, which fell to a record low (exceeding TL 7.2 per U.S. dollar in the week ended 12 August 2018) before strengthening to TL 5.3 as of 31 December 2018, due to various reasons, including the higher than expected interest rate hike (625 basis points) by the Central Bank on 13 September 2018, improving relations between Turkey and the United States following the release of Mr. Brunson on 12 October 2018 and the 2 November 2018 removal of the sanctions imposed upon the two Turkish ministers and reciprocal sanctions imposed by Turkey.